-Gina H. Kim Paralegal Helps With Many Types of Employment Law Issues Including Constructive Dismissal By Unilateral Change of Duties, Breach of Non-Competition Agreements, Among Other Things.
+Gina H. Kim Paralegal Helps With Many Types of Employment Law Issues Including Wrongful Dismissal, Alleged Unpaid Wages, Breach of Non-Competition Agreements, Among Other Things.

 Disputes and lawsuits arising out of employment relationships are becoming more and more frequent as long gone are the days of substantial loyalties between employer and employee.
 When was the last time the boss came over for dinner?
 Who was the last thirty (30) year employee to earn a gold watch?